google/libultrahdr/README.md

 `make install` will install libuhdr.so, ultrahdr_api.h, libuhdr.pc for system-wide usage and `make uninstall` will remove the same.

-NOTE: you may need to run `ldconfig` after install/uninstall

 ### MinGW

 NOTE: This assumes that you are building on a Windows machine using the MSYS